Rigidity of the Delaunay triangulations of the plane: Introduction

 To prove Theorem \ref{main}, we follow the approach developed by Zhengxu He in his state-of-the-art work on the rigidity of disk patterns \cite{he1999rigidity}.
 Theorem \ref{main} immediately follows from the following two propositions. \begin{prop} Under the conditions of Theorem \ref{main}, the discrete conformal factor $u$ is bounded on $V$.
 Furthermore, the condition (b) could be relaxed to that both $l,l'$ are just Delaunay. \end{prop} \begin{prop} Under the conditions of Theorem \ref{main}, if the discrete conformal factor $u$ is bounded on $V$, then it is constant on $V$. \end{prop}

 The proof of Proposition \ref{boundedness} relies on a discrete Schwarz lemma, and estimating conformal moduli for annuli.
+To obtain the discrete Schwarz lemma, we estabalish a novel connection between the Euclidean discrete conformality and the hyperbolic discrete conformality, for geodesic embeddings of triangulations.
+Additionally we develop a maximum principle for hyperbolic discrete conformality.

 The proof of Proposition \ref{boundedness to rigidity} is by constructing a discretely conformal geometric flow from $l$ toward $l'$, keeping the surface flat.
 The derivative of the conformal factor in this flow is known to be discrete harmonic, and thus constant by a discrete Liouville theorem.